openstack/taskflow/doc/source/inputs_and_outputs.rst

 task.

 .. note::

-   There is no difference between processing of Task and Retry inputs and outputs.
+   There is no difference between processing of :py:class:`Task <taskflow.task.BaseTask>` and :py:class:`~taskflow.retry.Retry` inputs and outputs.

 ------------------
 Engine and storage